pro123908/pro123908/README.md

   - Social Media that have nft collections and tokens transfer and also video calling feature (https://aiow.io/)

 ## Education
-- Bachelor's Degree in Software Engineering
+- Bachelor's Degree in Software Engineering from
-  Ned University of Engineering & Technology
+  Ned University of Engineering & Technology from
-  2016-2020
+  2016 to 2020

 ## Contact
 - Email: bilal.ahmad.n28@gmail.com